39th Division (Imperial Japanese Army): Action

 On October 2, 1939, it joined 11th army in central China.
 In May 1940, the 39th division has fought in Battle of Zaoyang–Yichang.
 From 20 January 1941, it was also assigned to the Battle of South Henan, performing mopping-up duties in west Suizhou.
 Later the 39th division has participated in the Battle of Changsha (1942).
 For the long time afterward, the 39th division have manned a defenses against Chinese army at Yichang.

 The division was assigned to 34th Army in July 1944.
 In late March to late May, 1945 the division participated in the Battle of West Henan–North Hubei, ending the advance in the Fancheng District and Xiangyang.
 It joined the Kwantung Army to defend Manchukuo on 30 May 1945, and at this time the reconnaissance regiment and some other small sub-units were detached from the division.
 The detachment, together with the remnants of the 68th division, were used to create 132nd division.
 The 39th division has arrived to Manchukuo 30 July 1945 and assigned to the 30th army in anticipation of the Soviet invasion of Manchuria.
-Employed to construct fortification, the 39th division has not fought the Soviet army until the surrender of Japan 15 August 1945.
+Employed to construct fortification, the 39th division had not fought the Soviet army until the surrender of Japan 15 August 1945.